LabKey/gradlePlugin/README.md

 ### version TBD
 *Release*: TBD
 (Earliest compatible LabKey version: 21.1)
+* Add support for using embedded tomcat
-* Add ability to create distributions that contain an embedded tomcat distribution
+    * Add ability to create distributions that contain an embedded tomcat distribution by setting a new includeEmbeddedArchive property on the ModuleDistribution task
     * Adjust pickDb tasks to no longer copy the labkey.xml
 * Remove includeWarArchive property for distributions

 ### version 1.22.0